BenjaminShinar/Books-Resources/c++ Weekly/Episodes_401-500.md

 <details>
 <summary>
-constucting lambdas on the heap - how and why.
+constructing lambdas on the heap - how and why.
 </summary>

 [Lambdas On The Heap?](https://youtu.be/W4G2xJX9Gnw?si=Hs2GMULTt2us8Tsz)